orange-lang/orange-docs/internals/grammar.md

 # Grammar

-This file outlines the BNF grammar that Orange will use for its parser.
+This file outlines the EBNF grammar that Orange will use for its parser.
 It is a simplified version of [Grammar Summary](../language/grammar_summary.md).

 ```
-program              -> opt_statements
+program              -> statements?

-opt_statements       -> statements | %epsilon
-statements           -> statement statements' | COMMENT statements
+statements           -> statement (TERM statement?)*
-statements'          -> TERM statements | %epsilon

 term                 -> SEMICOLON | NEWLINE

-long_block           -> OPEN_CURLY opt_statements CLOSE_CURLY
+long_block           -> OPEN_CURLY statements?
+CLOSE_CURLY
 short_block          -> COLON statement
 block                -> long_block | short_block